 While almost everyone experiences a short episode of back pain at some point during their lives, around 8% of American adults live with persistent back pain that interferes with their lives.
-If this sounds all too familiar to you, contact Sujan Gogu, DO, and Jose A. Cobos, MD, at OrthoCare in Harlingen, Texas.
+If this sounds all too familiar to you, contact Sujan Gogu, DO, and Stephanie Baker, MD, at OrthoCare in Harlingen, Texas.
 The doctors can diagnose the cause of your back pain and offer personalized treatment programs to relieve your pain and restore your quality of life.
 Get carefully tailored treatment for your back pain by calling OrthoCare or scheduling a consultation online today.

 Back pain can originate in any of the muscles, bones, connective tissue, or nerves in your back.
 Your pain could also stem from problems in your hips, legs, knees, or other parts of your body.
 Some of the most common causes of back pain include: